HewlettPackard/Docker-Synergy/ops/README.md

 provides a solution for IT operations, addressing the need for a production-ready environment that is easy to deploy and manage.  </p>

+<p class="p">This release supports Kubernetes via Docker Enterprise Edition (EE) 2.0, which is the only platform that manages and secures applications on Kubernetes
-<p class="p">This document describes the best practices for deploying and operating HPE Enterprise
+  in multi-Linux, multi-OS and multi-cloud customer environments.
+This document describes the best practices for deploying and operating HPE Enterprise
 Containers as a Service with Docker Enterprise Edition (EE).
-It describes how to automate the provisioning of the environment using a set of Ansible playbooks.
+It shows how to automate the provisioning of the environment using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system. </p>